 In most Level 2 and Level 3 emergencies or disasters, the ERTL or ERT (if mobilized), in consultation with the President, Provost, and/or Vice President Compliance, Risk, and Legal Affairs/General Counsel, will determine the information to be disseminated to the campus community, including the content and method of dissemination appropriate to the emergency.
-Internal channels of communication, including MountSafe, email, MSJ phone system, and other available sources may be used to communicate the threat to the MSJ community (or to the appropriate segment of the community if the threat is limited to a particular building or segment of the population).
-Once the content of any internal notification is determined, the timely dissemination is the responsibility of the ERTL, ERT, or MSJ Communications Department as deemed appropriate under the circumstances.
+Internal channels of communication, including MountSafe, email, MSJ phone system, and other available sources may be used to communicate the threat to the MSJ community (or to the appropriate segment of the content of any internal notification is determined, the timely dissemination is the responsibility of the ERTL, ERT, or MSJ Communications Department as deemed appropriate under the circumstances.